 If I hadn't become a psychologist, I would have been a musician or teacher.
-I enjoy hanging out with my family, visiting my daughter at college, visiting colleges with my son, hiking, whitewater rafting, hanging out on Thompson Lake in my old bowrider (May can't come soon enough), and teaching people about solving problems collaboratively.
+I enjoy hanging out with my family, visiting my daughter at college, visiting prospective colleges with my son, hiking, whitewater rafting, hanging out on Thompson Lake in my old bowrider, and teaching people about solving problems collaboratively.
 Sometimes I still long for the simpler life I had before I published The Explosive Child, but I'm delighted that it and my other books seem to have been helpful to so many kids and their caregivers.

 Just in case you were wondering, yes, I originally called my model Collaborative Problem Solving, and most of my chapters, articles, research papers, and books prior to 2013 refer to the model by that name.
 Regrettably, that name was co-opted by a former trainee of mine and a large hospital corporation in Boston (not very collaborative, I know) and I had no choice but to rename my model.
-So please be aware that I have nothing to do with folks who are marketing what is now called "Collaborative Problem Solving."
-To read more about that unleasant story, click here.
+So please be aware that I have nothing to do with folks who are marketing what is now called "Collaborative Problem Solving," and I don't endorse what they're doing with my work or the ways in which they've gone about doing it.
+To read more about that unpleasant story, click here.

 I'd say that's enough about me, which is good, because I can't think of anything else.
 Did I mention that you should check out the Lives in the Balance website?